djc/askama/README.md

 ### Feature highlights

 * Construct templates using a familiar, easy-to-use syntax
+* Template code is compiled into your crate for [optimal performance][benchmarks]
 * Benefit from the safety provided by Rust's type system
-* Optional built-in support for Rocket and Iron web frameworks
+* Optional built-in support for Actix, Iron and Rocket web frameworks
-* Template code is compiled into your crate for [optimal performance][benchmarks]
-* Templates only convert your data as needed
-* Templates can access your Rust types directly, according to Rust's privacy rules
 * Debugging features to assist you in template development
 * Templates must be valid UTF-8 and produce UTF-8 when rendered
 * Works on stable Rust